clojurewerkz/legacy-blog/source/_posts/2013-12-14-cassaforte-1-dot-3-0-beta5-is-released.markdown

 of use.
 You will likely find that using Cassandra from Clojure has never been so easy.

-`1.3.0-beta2` is a milestone release that upgrades Hayt which contains a slew of bug fixes.
+`1.3.0-beta5` is a milestone release that upgrades Cassandra Java driver and introduces a minor feature.